Your life literally shapes your brain.

 The first time you do something, the dopamine reward comes after the event.
 Each time thereafter, dopamine gets released earlier and earlier until just thinking about something causes an anticipatory dopamine surge.
 The dopamine preceding the action motivates you to perform the behavior in the future.

 Every time you act in the same way, a specific neuronal pattern is stimulated and becomes strengthened in your brain.
 We know that neurons that fire together wire together.
-Your brain, being the efficient entity that it is, takes the path of least resistance each time and a habit is born.
+Your brain, being the efficient entity that it is, takes the path of least resistance each time and a habit or full-blown addiction is born.

 Changing Your Behavior Means Changing Your Brain